 What Is Break Checking?

 Break checking is when a driver unnecessarily slams on their brakes very suddenly with the specific intention of forcing the driver behind them to stop suddenly in response.
 The key element that defines break-checking is intent.
 If you break with the specific intent of forcing the car behind you to respond, that would be considered break-checking.
-Intent can be inferred if you suddenly break for no obvious or apparent reason and from the circumstances.
-In other words, if you are exchanging unpleasant gestures with a driver behind you and then you slam on your breaks when there is nothing in front of you to warrant breaking, your intent can be assumed.

 How Does Brake Checking Happen?